meganz/iOS/README.md

 1. Download the prebuilt third party dependencies from this link: https://mega.nz/file/tVEmQZqZ#geMefj40h0Aq6WlmJCC8iu2CiPexxhP-ZtMXSybPm1I
 2. Uncompress that file and move the folders `webrtc` , `include` and `lib` into `iMEGA/Vendor/sdk/bindings/ios/3rdparty`.

-#### M1 SOC Macs specific
+#### Apple silicon Macs specific
-1. You may have to install CMake by manually building it using `make install`; refer to **Linux, UNIX** section of above `CMake` link, and run commands locally.
-2. Right click Xcode icon and choose `Get Info`, and then tick `Open using Rosetta`, which can help us solve incompatible issues.
+1. Right click Xcode icon and choose `Get Info`, and then tick `Open using Rosetta`, which can help us solve incompatible issues.

 #### Open and Run the project
 5. Open `iMEGA.xcworkspace`.
 6. Make sure the `MEGA` target is selected.
 7. Build and run (⌘R).

-## Troubleshooting
-- if you encouter `cmake command not found issue`, refer to [CMake](https://cmake.org/install/) page, there are multiple way to install it.

 ## Build 3rdparty packages manually
 If you want to build the third party dependencies by yourself: